 So, when you exercise, use a towel, and make sure to wipe out everything behind you with paper towels.
 Also, once per week vacuum the whole place, and disinfect surfaces.
 That will keep the equipment long-lasting and functional.

 If your home gym has cable machines, you need to do regular maintenance.
 All moving parts should be oiled/greased once per month.
 That will ensure a smooth operation.
 Pay attention to weight stack bars, those need to be well-lubed.

 Also, you need to replace cables and resistance bands.
 For cables, once per year is optimal, but more often if you use them heavily.
 As for the bands, it depends, but if you notice them getting thinner, get new ones, they are not that expensive.
 This will ensure you exercise safely, so don’t skip replacing cables and bands.

 Tip #3: Have Regular Inspections

 While most gym equipment is rugged, that doesn’t mean it is indestructible.
 Therefore, once per month, have a detailed inspection, looking for wear and tear.
 Look for cracks and scratches, especially on cables and bars.
 Also, if you are deadlifting, check for floor damage underneath the mat.
 Notice any bends on the machines.
 The sooner you notice the damage, the cheaper the fix will be, not to mention that you will prevent injuries.

-Gym equipment maintenance cost drops with better quality equipment, simply because you don’t have to do it that often.
-If you want to buy the best gym and fitness equipment in Dublin, Strength & Fitness is the place to go.
+Gym equipment maintenance cost drops with better quality fitness equipment, simply because you don’t have to do it that often.
+If you want to buy the best gym and fitness equipment in Ireland, Strength & Fitness is the place to go.

-We offer gym equipment for sale of only the best manufacturers, which will ensure long and safe use for years to come without complicated maintenance procedures.
+We offer home gym equipment for sale by only the best manufacturers, which will ensure long and safe use for years to come without complicated maintenance procedures.